 Overview: Best Practices for Operating AIMMS PRO

 This article was originally posted to the AIMMS Tech Blog.

-- underlying software updates
+underlying software updates

-- new or updated apps
+new or updated apps

-Operating a Test-environment¶
+Operating a Test Environment

-All larger IT applications operate change procedures and test and/or acceptance environments in addition to their production installation in order to prevent disruptions to their users and operations from changes and updates.
+All large IT applications operate change procedures and test and/or acceptance environments in addition to their production environment in order to prevent disruptions to their users and operations from changes and updates.
 Typically the test environment serves to test changes before these are applied in production.
 The acceptance environment is used for testing the migration to the production environment.
 For less critical applications, the acceptance environment is often left out.

 If your AIMMS applications connect to other systems, you need to decide whether to connect your AIMMS PRO test environment to the production installations of these systems or to the test environments.
 Rigorous testing can probably work well with input data from production systems, but results are probably best written to a test system.

-For AIMMS PRO we can identify two types of changes that require testing prior to production deployment:
+For AIMMS PRO, we can identify two types of changes that require testing prior to production deployment:

 Operating a Maintenance Window

 Depending on the nature of your PRO applications you need to take appropriate measures to deal with ‘disasters’ such as server, disk or connection failure.
 It is best to refer to you IT department for appropriate solutions.
 Some issues to consider:

-- Recovery of accidentally deleted AIMMS projects: app developers may accidentally delete their project files.
+Recovery of accidentally deleted AIMMS projects: app developers may accidentally delete their project files.
 We believe that the use of a version control system, such as Git, is the best ‘first-line-of-defense’ against this.
 Use of automated daily or even more frequent back-ups is an alternative.

-- Recovery from disk failure: this is typically handled by restoring a back-up.
+Recovery from disk failure: this is typically handled by restoring a back-up.
 The amount of work lost will depend on the back-up interval.
 Distributed version control systems like Git are an alternative to be resilient against disk failures.

-- Recovery from server failure: this is typically done with back-up servers, ‘hot standby’ or ‘cold standby’.
+Recovery from server failure: this is typically done with back-up servers, ‘hot standby’ or ‘cold standby’.
 The recovery times will depend on equipment and procedures.
-In addition the new PRO ‘scale-out’ functions may already offer resilience against server failure as any machine in the PRO cluster can take on the job management automatically.
+In addition, the new PRO ‘scale-out’ functions may already offer resilience against server failure as any machine in the PRO cluster can take on the job management automatically.